 - Have you noticed changes in your bowel habits, such as diarrhea or constipation?

-- Any previous episodes of diverticulitis or diverticulosis?
+- Have any previous episodes of diverticulitis or diverticulosis?

 - Have you ever had a colonoscopy or other procedures done on your colon?